Olex2/Olex2Manual/Tasks/06_symmetry_operations.md

 It is frequently desirable to adjust atomic positions or change the location of the asymmetric unit based on space group allowed symmetry operations (for example when a molecule is split over more than one site rather than being joined in the asymmetric unit or to clearly display intermolecular interactions between a fragment and solvent molecule).
 Options for making these adjustments are provided under `@View|Symmetry-Generation|Symmetry-Tools`.
 See also below.

 ### Relocating the asymmetric unit \index{ASU}
 - @@Centre on Cell@@: centres all parts of the asymmetric unit within the unit cell.
-(Alternatively right click in the display window under Model is the option to Centre.)
+(Alternatively RIGHT CLICK in the display window under Model is the option to Centre.)
 It is crystallographic good practice to ensure that the centre of mass of a molecule or fragment is contained within the unit cell.
 - @@Largest Part@@: centres all parts of the asymmetric unit on the largest fragment.

 ### Reassembling split fragments